tytydraco/yessleep/out/Last_week_a_cassette_player_appeared_at_our_doorstep_I_never_should_have_given_it_to_my_husband.md

 “I didn’t want to believe her.”
 He sniffled.
 His eyes were glassy and burning bright green.

-“I said, YOU don’t know Kat.
-She wouldn’t lie to me.”
+“I said: 'YOU don’t know Kat.
+She wouldn’t lie to me.'”

 He uncrossed his arms.
 The machine did not fall.
 It did not move an inch.
-Moonlight surged from a nearby window, illuminating him.
+Moonlight streamed from a nearby window, illuminating him.

 The cassette player was fused to his chest.